 The High Binn.
 The handwritten X refers to the timeless

-home in Carluke: “I’ve put an X beside the house I’m staying
+Carluke: “I’ve put an X beside the house I’m staying in.”
+Thanks to

-in.”
-Thanks to Johnston & Jeanette Wood for lending me the
+Johnston & Jeanette Wood for lending us the postcard.

 Below The (almost) deserted village - the High Binn photographed in 1953.
 The last resident left the following year.
 Some fragments of the houses are still visible today, among the undergrowth.